Certificate in Music Performance

-Complete applications must be received by the last Friday in January of the calendar year in which Fall-semester entrance is anticipated.
+Complete applications must be received by December 1 prior to the year in which Fall-semester entrance is anticipated.

 All applications require a high-quality video recording, which will be pre-screened by at least three faculty from the student's area of study.
 Students aproved in the pre-screening will be invited for a live audition.

 A live audition adjudicated by a six-member Certificate Audition Committee is required of all students seeking admission to the certificate program.
 Recorded auditions or auditions in any other form are not accepted.
-Live auditions will take place on the Friday afternoon of the final regular Moores School of Music audition weekend, in Dudley Recital Hall on the University of Houston campus.
-Specific times and schedules will be coordinated by the Graduate Office.
+Live auditions will take place on the Friday afternoon prior to the final regular Moores School of Music audition weekend, in Dudley Recital Hall on the University of Houston campus.
+Specific times and schedules will be coordinated by the Moores School director of admissions.
 An accompanist will be provided; prospective students should provide scores for the accompanist as soon as they receive notification of their being accepted for the live audition.